2hood/programming-projects-for-n00bz/README.md

 <li>Define, translate and rotate a shape with an arbitrary amount of vertices
 <li>Pong with Variable Vectors
 <li>Battleships with an Artificial Intelligence (NPC) opponent.
 Make sure they're beatable.
-<li>Simple Rougelike.
+<li>Simple Rogue-like.
 Mega chapeau for multiplayer over LAN.
 <li>TCP chat program with basic encryption (XOR)
 <li>Incremental Economy Simulator (Look up Time of Exploration)
 <li>Encryption / Decryption Hiding text in an image